EDO Japan Interview Questions

 • Be sure to research salary expectations for your role before you go into the interview.
 There are plenty of sites that discuss salary ranges.

-• If you don’t know what to say then ask what the salary range is?
+• If you don’t know what to say, ask about the salary range.
 You can then counter with the high end of the range.

-13. How do you feel about standing for long periods of time?
+13. How do you feel about standing for long periods?

 Questions to ask at the end of an interview